Finance

 Keywords: Machine Learning, Optimization

-Venue: WiML Workshop, Conference on Neural Information Processing Systems 2019
+Presentations: WiML Workshop, Conference on Neural Information Processing Systems 2019

 Abstract A multi-armed bandit algorithm is developed for factorial experiments.
 Using tools from advanced probability theory, I first prove that UCT algorithm with Laplace bound has a lower computational complexity than the naïve UCT algorithm.
 I begin by analyzing UCB1 for non-stationary bandit problems, and then prove UCT algorithm with Laplace Bounds achieves a better lower bound.
 Also, I demonstrate that the probability of suboptimal choices will converge to zero with a convergence of failure probability.
 In settings of deep learning, experimental results are also consistent with the theoretical regret bound.